MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 3. Re-assign licenses as needed to the user in the Microsoft 365 admin center.

 > [!NOTE]
 > You can restore deleted users up to 30 days after deletion.
+When a deleted user is restored and a license is re-assigned, the user’s status is set to **enabled** in the respective environment(s) that the user was disabled.

 ### See also
 [Delete a user from your organization](https://docs.microsoft.com/microsoft-365/admin/add-users/delete-a-user?view=o365-worldwide) <br />